fbpx

 Download Itinerary

-The West Highland Way is a classic long-distance walk, covering 154 kilometres (96 miles) from Milngavie on the outskirts of Glasgow, to Fort William in the Highlands.
+The West Highland Way is a classic, long-distance trail and the first of its kind in Scotland.
+Stretching 154 km (96 miles) from Milngavie on the edge of Glasgow to Fort William in the Highlands, this incredibly scenic route traverses a landscape rich in history, heritage and natural beauty.

 Trip Highlights

-• Trek the 96 miles of the West Highland Way, taking on the challenge of Scotland's most famous long distance trail.
+• Hike the 96 miles of the West Highland Way, enjoying the challenge of Scotland's iconic long distance trail.

 Day by Day Itinerary